codecasts/rancher-catalog/README.md

-# Rancher Community Catalog
+# CODECASTS Rancher Catalog

-This catalog provides templates created by the community, and they are not maintained or supported by Rancher Labs.
+This catalog provides templates created by the CODECASTS for internal usage but is open and can be used by anyone.

 # License
+> Original Copyright of templates, as we're based on the community we kept the copyright and original license (Apache v2):

 Copyright (c) 2014-2016 [Rancher Labs, Inc.](http://rancher.com)

 Licensed under the Apache License, Version 2.0 (the "License");